 How do I submit a complaint, correction or retraction request?

 With regards to retraction requests, please know that these are VERY rarely granted.
-For a retraction to occur, the article in question would have to, in essence, have more fallacy than fact or be wrong from its very core.
+For a retraction to occur, the article in question would have to contain more fallacy than fact or be wrong at its very core.
 As a newspaper, we are obligated to preserve these historical records.
-Once an issue is published, you cannot retract an opinion piece you wrote or a quote you willingly gave to a reporter.
+Once an issue is published, you cannot retract an opinion piece or a quote you willingly gave to a reporter.
 Police reports are also public record.
 We will not remove any article from our print or online editions unless severe factual errors have occurred.
 Personal reasons are not acceptable grounds for a retraction.

 How do I purchase an advertisement?

 Interested parties can contact our advertising office by phone at (805) 893-3828 or by fax at (805) 893-2789.

 The Daily Nexus has several desk editors who are assigned to specific areas of news.
 The county news editor handles news pertaining to Isla Vista and Santa Barbara County, while the university news editor reports on news related to the campus and the University of California.
 The sports editors handle sports, and the Artsweek editors report on arts and entertainment.

 Please call or e-mail your story ideas to these editors with a brief description.
 Also include any helpful contact information or press releases.
 All articles are written by Nexus staffers.
 We do not accept freelance work unless it is for the opinion page, which is welcome to all members of the community.